NorthCoastChurch/IT-Policy/Security-Policy-11-Information-Technology-Purchasing.md

 ## **Policy Detail**

-All hardware, software, or components purchased with {COMPANY-NAME} funds are the property of {COMPANY-NAME}.
+All hardware, software, or components purchased with North Coast Church funds are the property of North Coast Church.
 This also includes all items purchased using a personal credit card, for which the employee is later reimbursed.

 All purchase requests for hardware, software, computer-related components, internet services, or third-party electronic services must be submitted to the IT Department, via the Service Desk, for final purchase approval.
 If the requested item is already in inventory, then it will be made available to the requestor, assuming that it meets organizational unit goals.